ocrmypdf/OCRmyPDF/docs/api.rst

 way your application will survive and remain interactive even if OCRmyPDF does not.

+Programs that call ``ocrmypdf.ocr()`` should also install a SIGBUS signal handler (except on Windows), to raise an exception if access to a memory mapped file fails.
+OCRmyPDF may use memory mapping.

 .. warning::

     On Windows, the script that calls ``ocrmypdf.ocr()`` must be protected